binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 There is a lot that can go wrong in XSLT, the following is a collection of some of the vulnerabilities to be aware of:

-* Leverage's XPath to refer to parts of XML documents
+* Leveraging XPath to refer to parts of XML documents
 * Susceptible to XXE of local and remote files, as well as include additional arbitrary XSL files
 * Extract system information including file contents
 * Port scanning